OpenVidu/openvidu-loadtest/aws/README.md

 ## Configuration

-You must perform some changes on the files provided in order to fit your needs.
+You must perform some changes in the files provided in order to fit your needs.
 For example, depends on your region you need to use a different base AMI, we use Ubuntu 16.04 to install Docker and the browser, this AMI is provided by Amazon and it's different in each region.

 You need to fill up two values in `createAMI.sh` script: